ofbeaton/command-running/README.md

 It does not support force claims, kills, or reports.

+## Updates

+This is a project used in corporate applications.
+As such, the author is unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems with it.
+As such you should expect updates in the 5-10yr range.

+Issues and PRs will be monitored, and we will continue to work with the community to provide timely updates as they are contributed.

 ## Installing via Composer

 The recommended way to install Command Running is through